stctai/password-manager/README.md

    3. Find a password for a site or app.

 After all the operations you want to make, you can press Q to quit the application safely.

+## Encryption for Security
+The program uses Fernet library for the encrpytion and decryption of the password stored into the database.
+The Fernet library is a Python library for symmetric (also known as "secret key") authenticated cryptography.
+Here are some reasons why we chose the Fernet library over other options:

+1. Simplicity:
+   - Fernet provides a high-level, easy-to-use interface for symmetric key encryption and decryption.
+   - Generating keys and encrypting/decrypting data with Fernet is straightforward, making it a good choice for developers who want a simple and effective solution.
+2. Security:
+   - Fernet uses AES (Advanced Encryption Standard) in CBC (Cipher Block Chaining) mode for encryption, providing strong security.
+   - It also includes HMAC (Hash-based Message Authentication Code) to ensure the integrity of the encrypted data.
+This helps prevent tampering with the encrypted data.
+3. Key Management:
+   - Fernet handles key management automatically.
+We don't need to worry about key generation, distribution, or rotation; Fernet takes care of these aspects for us.
+   - This simplifies the implementation and reduces the risk of key mismanagement, which is a common source of security vulnerabilities.
+4. Python Standard Library Integration:
+   - Fernet is part of the cryptography library in Python, which is actively maintained and widely used.
+This integration with the Python standard library makes it a convenient choice for projects that want to leverage existing Python modules.